Bira/octopus-carnival/_drafts/atlantis.md

 might differ but the name is always the same.

 That's because ancient Atlantis was the largest and most powerful underwater civilization to ever exist.
-Their skill at magic and engineering was unsurpassed beneath the waves, and the way in which they combined both disciplines even awed scholars from other powerful but land-bound empires.
 They even discovered the secret to traveling between worlds, and spread to these new frontiers with gusto.

 Despite its power Atlantis eventually fell, as all empires do.
 The exact sequence of events is more or less impossible to piece together, and mostly irrelevant in the present day.
-The important bit is that their inter-world travel network was the first thing to go, leaving countless outposts and larger settlements isolated in different worlds.
+The important bit is that their inter-world travel network was the first thing to go, instantly fragmenting the empire.
 That's why each of them has a different story about how Atlantis fell - those stories talk only about the bits of it they knew about.
 In some, it happened overnight due to a cataclysm.
 In others, they eventually morphed into successor cultures that might still be extant in the present day.

-Aside from giving rise to a whole bunch of legends and to fueling the occasional would-be despot's ambitions, the most enduring legacy of Atlantis was its engineering.
-They pioneered a lot of the techniques that are used today to make sturdy weapons and tools out of implausible aquatic materials like shell, coral, and mother-of-pearl.
+Aside from giving rise to a whole bunch of legends and to fueling the occasional would-be despot's ambitions, the most enduring legacy of Atlantis was its underwater engineering.
+They pioneered a lot of the techniques that used to make sturdy weapons and tools out of implausible aquatic materials like shell, coral, and mother-of-pearl.
 They were also the first civilization to successfully make and work orichalcum.

 In many worlds, present-day techniques for working these materials are more advanced than Atlantean ones, but they can still trace their "lineage" back to the lost empire.
-In others Atlantean techniques remain the state of the art, of were even lost to time.
+In others Atlantean techniques remain the state of the art.
+In yet others they were lost to time, making caches of Atlantean items that much more valuable.

 Orichalcum is a material present in the core rules.
 Rules for shell and mother-of-pearl items can be found in GURPS Dungeon Fantasy 8: Treasure